AvaloniaUI/Avalonia/docs/spec/styles.md

     </StackPanel>

 Each control can be given 0 or more style classes.
-This is different to WPF where only a single style can be applied to a control: in Perspex any number of separate styles can be applied to a control.
+This is different to WPF where only a single style can be applied to a control: in Avalonia any number of separate styles can be applied to a control.
 If more than one style affects a particular property, the style closest to the control will take precedence.